FreeTAKTeam/FreeTakServer/README.md

 ![the domain model with all the know objects used by CIVTAK/ wintak](https://github.com/Tapawingo/TAKlib/blob/master/docs/FreeTakServer%20specs/FreeTak%20Use%20Case%20model.png?raw=true)

 ## Community
-This code is currently in *ALPHA STAGE*
+This code is currently in *BETA STAGE*
 Check out our roadmap @ FreeTakServer#25 to see what is planned If you have any issues don't hesitate to bring it up https://github.com/Tapawingo/FreeTakServer/issues,  as TAKFreeServer is still in the early stages of development.